wp-plugins/wysija-newsletters/readme.txt

 == Installation ==

-There's 3 ways to install this plugin:
+There are 3 ways to install this plugin:

 Note: premium users don't need to reinstall anything.
 It's the same plugin.